 I was just so impressed with all these clever ideas and the discussion this activity generated.
 It always amazes me what students will create on their own!

-We also have Lucky Leprechaun Scoot games on sale for a $1 at our new store and we have a special deal for you!
-We are looking to launch a new Scoot Landing Page and we want your help in making our Scoot games even better!
-So, if you purchase a Scoot game from our new store, and email us what you think at firstname.lastname@example.org, we will send you a Scoot game for free!
-If you leave us a kind review at our store, we will also send you a free game!
+We have created these fun St.Patrick’s Day Scoot games.
+If you are not familiar with “scoot”, then click here to learn more.
+These games for addition and subtraction are so fun for the kids to practice.
+Check them out here.
+We want your help in making our Scoot games even better!
+So, if you purchase a Scoot game from our new store, and email us what you think at email@example.com, we will send you a Scoot game for free!
 What would you like to see in our Scoot games that you aren’t seeing or what theme would you like a Scoot game in?
 We really appreciate your help!